PhantomQueuePolicer/BCPQP/testbed/README.md

 python3 scripts/parameters.py --rate 1500 -maxrtt 100 --nq 64 --ns 2050 --sender 192.168.0.1 --receiver 192.168.1.1
 ```

 This generate commands with correct parameters for all baselines.
+You can now run the given commands from the middlebox VM from the `BCPQP/testbed/machnet/src/`.

-Visit the `config.py` file to configure workload setup.
+At the sender, visit the `scripts/config.py` file to configure workload setup.
 We emulate different RTTs per-flow using netem, run the following to set the appropriate `tc` rules:

 ```
 sudo python3 scripts/rtt-qdisc.py
 ```

-Finally run the command for required baseline at the middlebox, then run following at the receiver:
+Finally run the command for required baseline (generated above) at the middlebox, then run following at the receiver:

 ```
 python3 traffic_server.py